 From a community service perspective, he has been fortunate to volunteer in a variety of capacities with the students, teachers, parents, coaches, and district staff.
 He has been an elementary school science fair judge, a high school DECA judge, and a chess parent volunteer with the students.
 He has reviewed curriculum for literacy, materials science, computer science, and struggling learners with teachers and staff.
 He’s worked with parents and district staff as co-President of the Mercer Island School Foundation, the Superintendent’s Advisory Council, the Technology Advisory Group, the Diversity Advisory Committee, as the General Chair of the College and Career Readiness Program, and co-chair on the 2014 CMIPS School Bond Committee.

-He and his wife have three children in the district and support childhood educational programs in Seattle and India.
+He has two children in the district and a third in college and supports childhood educational programs in Seattle and India.